 Alternatively, if you wish to accept the allegations against you, we can assist by preparing effective sentencing submissions which highlight any ‘mitigating factors’ that should be taken into account by the court when determining your penalty.

-Our lawyers fight hard in every case to persuade the court to deal with these matters by way of a ‘section 10,’ which is where you are found guilty of the offence, but no conviction is recorded on your criminal record.
+Our lawyers fight hard in every case to persuade the court to deal with these matters by way of ‘section 10 dismissals or conditional release orders,’ which is where you are found guilty of the offence, but no conviction is recorded on your criminal record.

 Section 193C of the Crimes Act 1900 deals with the offence of “dealing with property suspected of being proceeds of crime” and reads as follows: